 “I love going to the beach every day.”

-Here the fact the character/writer likes going to the beach is confirmed.
+Here the fact the character/author likes going to the beach is confirmed.

 What if I add more?
 The following passage has a variety of adjectives included (the easiest ones to incorporate) as well as an example of an adjective clause, an adverb, an adverb clause, an absolute phrase, an infinitive phrase, a participle phrase, and lastly, a prepositional phrase.